build-wars/texmod/trunk/OTM_GUI/bin/README_English.txt

 and committed automatically when you start the same game the next time.

 To load a mod, you must set the check mark of the file.
 If you wish to unload a mod, just remove the check mark and click on update again.
 At the moment pressing the X button of a file will remove it from the list but won't unload the mod from the game.

 Due to the fact that different mods can modify the same target texture, only the mod-texture of the first file in the list is taken into account.
 The action of this file (load or unload) is proceeded regardless of what the following mods are opposed to do with their mod-textures.

+How to get OpenTexMod work together with steam?

+OpenTexMod looks only for the name of the executed binary and not of their working directory.
+Thus you shall not add the steam.exe but rather the game.exe e.g.: Steam\SteamApps\acoount_name\portal\hl2.exe
+This would also inject into all other HalfLife 2 games.

+If you can't find your target binary, just look into the task manager for the binary
+and:
+1) add it by your self : edit under Windows 7 C:\Users\user_name\AppData\Roaming\OpenTexMod\OTM_DX9.txt
+    or:
+2) add somewhere on your disk an empty file with the name of the binary and add this file through the menu of OpenTexMod, afterwards you can delete this file.